The Plot to Destroy the CFPB

 A second pseudonymous employee who attended the February 13 meeting declared that Martinez described the CFPB as in “wind down mode,” and that all “statutorily-required functions would be transferred to other agencies.”
 This is illegal without an act of Congress.
-That employee also described an email dated February 11, where the chief financial officer of CFPB, Jafnar Gueye, was described as discussing with the Federal Reserve how to return CFPB’s funds back to the central bank.
-(CFPB is funded entirely through the Federal Reserve.)
+That employee also described an email dated February 11, where the chief financial officer of the CFPB, Jafnar Gueye, was described as discussing with the Federal Reserve how to return CFPB funds back to the central bank.
+(The CFPB is funded entirely through the Federal Reserve.)

+“It suggests that the filings from the government in the case were deceptive at best and flat-out lies at worst.”

 The intermediate step of firing 1,200 CFPB workers and shutting down entire divisions was not taken only because of the temporary restraining order in this case.
 Yet even after the TRO was put in place, senior executives held meetings, the declarations explain, where they made plans for the total shutdown of the agency.